A Beginner's Guide to Camping

 Personal belongings include your wallet, spare cash, keys, lip balm and any licenses or permits you need to camp or hike.
 You should also pack event tickets or parking passes you plan to use during your stay.

-Stay safe with insect repellant, a water bottle, sunscreen, first-aid kit and portable fire extinguisher.
+Stay safe with insect repellent, a water bottle, sunscreen, first-aid kit and portable fire extinguisher.
 A local field guide may also be useful if you plan to explore a new area.

 Bring kitchen essentials, like pans, tongs, spatulas, a grill grate for cooking over the fire if desired, roasting forks, a coffee percolator, dishes and utensils.
 Make sure all pots and pans you bring are rated for campground use and can withstand cooking over an open flame or however you plan to prepare your meals.